-The condition usually has no symptoms (asymptomatic).
-When symptoms do occur, they are often related to complications, such as kidney problems.
+In the beginning, the condition usually has no symptoms (asymptomatic).
+When symptoms do occur, they can include:

 Calcium deposits within the tissue of the kidney (nephrocalcinosis) may be seen on: